wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/understand-test-debug-deployment-options/includes/1-introduction.md

 ## Host your add-in on a web server

 As you develop and test your add-in, it can be hosted locally on your machine.
 If you use Yeoman generator for Office Add-ins, your add-in will be hosted using Node.js.
-With Visual Studio, your add-in will be hosted using ASP.NET.
+With Visual Studio, your add-in will be hosted using Internet Information Services (IIS).
 To make your add-in accessible to other users, you need to host it on a web server, either your own or through a service like Azure.

 ## Test and debug your add-in